whiteeagle44/computer-service/README.md

 ### 4.3.2 Second Normal Form - 2NF

-To have a model in Second Normal Form we have to have our model already in 1NF as well as having such property that all non-key attributes are fully fuctional dependent on primary key.
+To have a model in Second Normal Form we have to have our model already in 1NF as well as having such property that all non-key attributes are fully fuctional dependent on primary key - no partial dependencies.

 ### 4.3.3 Third Normal Form - 3NF